 In the voltammogram of the SnO2 electrode in Na2SO4 solution containing p-NP (Figure 5(b)), an irreversible oxidation peak presented at 1.25 V vs. SCE in the first cycle.
 Compared with that in blank Na2SO4 solution (Figure 5(d)), it can be determined that this oxidation peak was ascribed to the oxidation of p-NP on the surface of the SnO2 electrode.
 It can also be observed that, in subsequent cycles, the oxidation peak decreased gradually during the successive cyclic voltammetric sweeps, but it still exists until the tenth cycle, which shows that passivation also occurred on the SnO2 electrode, but the rate of passivation was slower than that of the PbO2 electrode.

-Degradation of p-NP on different electrodes
+p-NP on different electrodes

 In this work, the electro-catalytic activities and service lifetime of PbO2 and SnO2 electrodes were compared in detail for the electrochemical oxidation process.
 The main conclusions are as follows: the film of the PbO2 electrode is even, compact, non-porous, and non-cracked, while there were many cracks present on the film of the SnO2 electrode.
 LSV proves that the OEP for the SnO2 electrode is much higher than that of the PbO2 electrode.
 The electron-transfer kinetics and the reversibility of the electrode reaction of the SnO2 electrode were superior to those of the PbO2 electrode in CV measurements.
 The results of bulk electrolysis show that p-NP can be readily degraded at PbO2 and SnO2 anodes, and the decay kinetics of p-NP on both anodes follow a pseudo-first-order reaction.
 Although high over voltage anode material SnO2 was shown to be superior to the PbO2, a comparison of service lifetime of the two electrode materials showed that the PbO2 electrode had a service life of 56 h, which is 37 times longer than that of the SnO2 electrode.